serdeliverance/blog/_posts/2022-03-16-two-years-using-scala.md

 - Typeclasses (without abusing of it)

-- functional programming libraries without being a `FP foundamentalist`
+- functional programming libraries without being a `FP fundamentalist`

 - the `Akka` ecosystem.